top of page

 What we actually do together

-Heaviness, tension, and confusion are all allowed to be fully present, and they naturally soften in the process.
+Heaviness, tension, and confusion are all welcomed and allowed to be there.
+We don't fight them, heal them, or work through them; they naturally soften in the process.
+We laugh, joke; there is humour, the normalness of two people talking.

 What changes as a result

-As resistance softens and clarity deepens, many of the things people have been striving for tend to come to them on their own.
+Many of the things people have been striving for tend to come to them on their own.
+That softens resistance and deepens connection to oneself, others around them, and life.

 Why time and rhythm matter

-Meeting regularly, in a steady rhythm, allows what is seen to be lived, integrated, and assimilated over time.
+Meeting regularly, in a consistent rhythm, allows experiences to become lived, integrated, and assimilated over time.
+The work is fast; the mind needs real-time to adjust to the shifted consciousness.

 Why this path feels joyful and why people stay